 Ancient cultures in pre-Columbian South America once regarded the ocelot as a sacred animal.

 In the 20th century, the ocelot almost went extinct due to excessive hunting.
 What’s so special about the ocelot?
-Well, it’s beautiful fur coat, of course.
+Well, it’s a beautiful fur coat, of course.
 Also known as the painted leopard, this small wildcat sports a velvety, yellow coat that is intricately patterned with black stripes, spots, and rosettes.

 Adding to its beauty, the ocelot is also strong and agile.
 It can even swim well because it’s not afraid of water like many other cats.

 Although it usually prefers the dense jungle, the ocelot is quite adaptable to a variety of habitats.
-It’s a secretive animal that sleeps by day in a high tree branch and goes out hunting at night for rodents, rabbits, fish, crabs and lizards as well as the occasional monkey.
+It’s a secretive animal that sleeps by day in a high tree branch and goes out hunting at night for rodents, rabbits, fish, crabs, and lizards as well as the occasional monkey.

 The ocelot breeds at any time during the year and gives birth to 2 to 3 kittens per litter in a tree hollow or rock crevice.
 The youngsters often remain with their mother for up to two years before establishing their own territory.